shadi1717/oracle-cloud-data-platform-workshop/Lab100/LabGuide100.md

 ![](./images/adw1img.png " ")

--  Uncheck Auto scaling for the purposes of this workshop.
+-  Do not check "Auto scaling" for the purposes of this workshop.

 -  Then, specify an ADMIN password for the instance, and a confirmation of it.
 Make a note of this password.